acrobyte007/Nutrition-and-Meal-Recommendations/README.md

-# Meal Recommendations & Daily Nutrition Information
+# Nutrition and Meal Recommendations

 This is a Django-based web application that provides personalized meal suggestions and daily nutrition information based on user input, including age, gender, height, weight, fitness goals, and dietary preferences.